Superfund Enforcement Publications

 Superfund cleanup enforcement publications include a variety of documents:

-Search Training Video (2015).
+PRP Search Training Videos (2015).
 Eight-part video training series intended to help you conduct thorough and accurate searches for potentially responsible parties (PRPs).
 Web page includes links to training videos on EPA's YouTube channel, training presentations, and supporting documents.

 Implementing Institutional Controls in Indian Country (November 2013).
-Handbook answers questions for Regional staff on implementing institutional controls in Indian country as part of a cleanup project.
+Handbook answers questions for EPA regional offices staff on implementing institutional controls in Indian country as part of a cleanup project.

 Superfund Task Force Recommendation 20 (Identify Opportunities to Engage Independent Third Parties to Oversee Certain Aspects of PRP-Lead Cleanups): Workgroup Findings and Recommendations (November 7, 2018).
 Memorandum provides the Superfund Task Force (SFTF) Recommendation 20 workgroup's findings and recommendations on opportunities to engage independent third parties to oversee certain aspects of potentially responsible party (PRP) lead cleanups at Superfund sites.